This Is Not My Hat: Writing and illustrations

 As Roger Sutton noted in his review of the book for The New York Times, the book can only be understood by weighing the words against the actions depicted in the illustrations, since what happens at the end is not explicitly stated but instead left to the reader to figure out.
 The small fish, acting as the book's narrator through its monologue, is not only amoral but also "outrageous" in the claims that it will not get caught.
 The small fish can be seen as either talking to the reader or themselves.
 The book presents a complex ethical message, with an amoral narrator.
-This is Not My Hat suggests both not to steal but that if you do steal not to get caught.
+This Is Not My Hat suggests both not to steal but that if you do steal not to get caught.
 The reader can both cheer for the little fish's escape and for the little fish to be punished for the theft.
 The book was part of a trend of authors and illustrators exploring "meta" issues in children's picture books.
 Critics wondered if the book's success was a sign that young children were able to pick up on ironic humor and if the dark message was a sign of the general American mood.

 The book was praised for its design and simplicity.
 Some reviewers noted Klassen's felicity with using colors like black and brown in the illustrations.
-The perspective of the illustrations also never changes staying roughly in a medium shot.
+The perspective of the illustrations also never changes, staying roughly in a medium shot.
 The feelings of the characters is expressed almost entirely through their eye movements.
-The illustrations were compared to those of Leo Lionni.
+The illustrations were compared to those of Caldecott Honor-winning author and illustrator Leo Lionni.